-Most important is that you bring some warm clothes, clothes that are water- and windproof, and good shoes.
-Even if you sail in summer, it can be cold at sea, especially on a night watch.
-We recommend that you bring with you:
+You must bring hardwearing, warm clothes that are water- and windproof, and good shoes.
+Even if you sail in summer, it can be cold at sea, especially on night watch.

 - Sleeping bag, not too warm